Ridah Bin Saleh Al Yazidi

 Ridah Bin Saleh Bin Mabrouk Al Yazidi (born January 24, 1965) is a citizen of Tunisia who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba since the day it opened, on January 11, 2002.
+Al Yazidi's Guantanamo detainee ID number was 38.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004 the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.

 Office for the Administrative Review of Detained Enemy Combatants

 Combatant Status Review Tribunals were held in a 3x5 meter trailer where the captive sat with his hands and feet shackled to a bolt in the floor.

 Following the Supreme Court's ruling the Department of Defense set up the Office for the Administrative Review of Detained Enemy Combatants.

 Scholars at the Brookings Institution, led by Benjamin Wittes, listed the captives still held in Guantanamo in December 2008, according to whether their detention was justified by certain common allegations: